 We discovered we still had no Internet.
 We called our Internet provider and got a recorded message: “If you’re calling from Maine, please hang up.
 If you’re calling from other service areas, please stay on the line.”

-A few minutes later, the friend with whom I’d spent the morning called to say she was achy and feverish and going into the ER to get tested, per hospital staff protocol.
+A few minutes later, the friend and coworker with whom I’d spent the morning called to say she was achy and feverish and going into the ER to get tested, per hospital staff protocol.

 We turned on the hot water heater and I got to work.
 I was determined to get done what I could before the next storm arrived.
 I put on a mask, as I’d been exposed to my friend so closely, knowing it was probably too late to protect my partner, but feeling I must do what I could.
 As I scrubbed and scoured and wiped with bleach, I worried about my friend being alone, sick and scared.
 I worried about my partner.
 I worried about other friends and coworkers and their families.